dorian31337/forensics-tools/README.md

 ## Probl— Challenges

-YARA doesn't like and cannot compile duplicated rules.
+* YARA doesn't like and cannot compile duplicated rules.
 If you encounter one, the **name of the rule within the file** must be changed (or removed altogether) and **NOT** just the filename

+* Yara's compiled rules MUST be compiled by the same version of Yarac (even the `minor` version number of the rule compiler matters)

-In the near future, expect minor changes to `Makefile`, repos and new tools added
+* In the near future, expect minor changes to `Makefile`, repos and new tools added